pflanze/functional-shell/README.md

 This is not really meant for production use, but for learning/illustration.
 It is *way* slower and more obfuscated than other functional language implementations.
-It aims to be correct / precise / safe and efficient except for a big constant factor, though.
+It aims to be correct / precise / safe and efficient except for a big constant factor (in time and space, compared to other functional language implementations), though.
 (But it isn't finished, see Todo.)

 This (currently) uses Bash.
 Most functions / commands are implemented